-The instrumented lower leg option can measure knee (tibia-to-femur) shear, knee clevis axial loads (inside and outside the knee), upper leg fore-aft and lateral moments plus shear and axial forces, and lower leg fore-aft and lateral moments plus shear.
+The standard lower leg can be replaced with an optional instrumented lower leg.
+The instrumented lower leg can measure knee (tibia-to-femur) shear, knee clevis axial loads (inside and outside the knee), upper leg fore-aft and lateral moments plus shear and axial forces, and lower leg fore-aft and lateral moments plus shear.

 Load cells with four channels to measure various combinations of forces and moments are available for the upper and lower tibias.
 These optional upper and lower tibia load cells are separated by a heavy wall, aluminum tube that protects the load cell connectors.
 The upper and lower tibia load cells are each attached to the tube by four modified BHCS.
-The lower load cell may be rotate 90° if lateral shear and moment are preferred, by using the second slot in the ankle-to-tibia adapter, or this load cell may be purchased with both moment measurements built in.
+The lower load cell may be rotated 90°, if lateral shear and moment are preferred, by using the second slot in the ankle-to-tibia adapter, or this load cell may be purchased with both moment measurements built in.
 No adjustments are needed except for a friction adjustment at the ankle ball.